Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Proofs of the double robustness

 \subsection{On the asymptotic relevance}

 In this section, we numerically explore the asymptotic relevance assumption (\ref{ass:asymp_relevance}).
 This assumption can be interpreted as requiring a model that does not extrapolate under the null hypothesis.
-Thanks to the equivalence between functional and conditional dependence (see Assumption~\ref{ass:func_cond_equival} and \citet{reyerolobo2025principledapproachcomparingvariable}), the theoretical model does not depend on the $j$-th coordinate whenever $X^j \indep Y \mid X^{-j}$.
+The theoretical model does not depend on the $j$-th coordinate because $X^j \indep Y \mid X^{-j}$.
 This is easily illustrated for the linear model, where the coefficients of the null coordinates converge to zero; hence, imputations on these coordinates are irrelevant, since for sufficiently large $n_0$ the multiplied terms vanish.

 In contrast, most models are not as transparent as the linear model, and one cannot simply verify the absence of dependence on the $j$-th coordinate by inspecting an estimated coefficient.
 However, this can be assessed model-agnostically using the Permutation Feature Importance (PFI, see Section~\ref{sect:PFI}).
 The theoretical PFI index was proven to be zero under the null hypothesis in \citet{reyerolobo2025principledapproachcomparingvariable}, as it satisfies their proposed minimal axiom.
 In Figure~\ref{fig:asymp_relevance}, we show that for a large benchmark of ML models, the empirical PFI converges to zero.
 This indicates that there is no extrapolation under the null hypothesis, as the models indeed do not rely on the null coordinate.